Cosmological Correlators in Gauge Theory and Gravity from EAdS: Introduction

-4pt At the perturbative level, this analytic relation manifests in a close correspondence between bulk Feynman rules in dS and EAdS.
-Under analytic continuation, propagators in dS can be traded for linear combinations of propagators in EAdS corresponding to pairs of fields with shadow scaling dimensions \cite{Sleight:2020obc,Sleight:2021plv}.
-In this way, the in–in/Schwinger-Keldysh formalism for late–time correlators can be recast perturbatively as a set of Feynman rules for boundary correlators in EAdS, providing new insights into their analytic structure.
+This analytic relation manifests in a close correspondence between bulk Feynman rules in dS and EAdS.
+Under analytic continuation, propagators in dS can be traded for linear combinations of propagators in EAdS corresponding to pairs of fields $\phi_{\Delta_\pm}$, where the free theory scaling dimensions $\Delta_\pm$ satisfy the shadow relation $\Delta_++\Delta_-=d$ \cite{Sleight:2020obc,Sleight:2021plv}.
+In this way, Feynman rules for late–time correlators in the in-in/Schwinger-Keldysh formalism can be recast as a set of Feynman rules for boundary correlators of a corresponding theory in EAdS.
 This construction was carried out in \cite{Sleight:2020obc,Sleight:2021plv} for generic dS EFTs of scalar and integer–spin fields in the Bunch–Davies vacuum, and has since been extended to fermions \cite{Schaub:2023scu} and to more general Bogoliubov initial states \cite{Chopping:2024oiu}.
-It is important to stress, however, that these are not standard EAdS theories,\footnote{In other words, they are not bound to satisfy the Osterwalder–Schrader axioms that provide a Euclidean AdS formulation of Lorentzian AdS theories under Wick rotation to Euclidean time.} but instead represent a reformulation of dS dynamics.
-Expressing dS late–time correlators in terms of EAdS boundary correlators allows one to import techniques that have proven highly effective in AdS/CFT and the conformal bootstrap, indicating that dS late-time correlators share a similar analytic structure to their AdS counterparts in the Euclidean regime.
+It is important to stress, however, that these are not the standard EAdS theories that would arise from the Wick rotation of AdS theories,\footnote{In other words, they are not bound to satisfy the Osterwalder–Schrader axioms that provide a Euclidean AdS formulation of Lorentzian AdS theories under Wick rotation to Euclidean time.} but instead represent a reformulation of dS dynamics.
+Expressing dS late–time correlators in terms of EAdS boundary correlators has provided new insights into their analytic structure and allows one to import techniques that have proven highly effective in AdS/CFT and the conformal bootstrap.
 This has already enabled the application of techniques in harmonic analysis and conformal partial wave expansions \cite{Sleight:2020obc,Sleight:2021plv,Hogervorst:2021uvp,DiPietro:2021sjt,Bissi:2023bhv,Loparco:2023rug,Werth:2024mjg}, Mellin amplitudes \cite{Sleight:2020obc,Dey:2025kci}, and methods for loop calculations \cite{Sleight:2021plv,DiPietro:2021sjt,Heckelbacher:2022hbq,Chowdhury:2023arc,Chowdhury:2025ohm,Nowinski:2025cvw}, to the study and calculation of late-time correlators in dS space.